 - Up to 190 days in a lifetime for inpatient mental health care in a psychiatric hospital.
-The 190-day limit does not apply to inpatient mental health services provided in a general hospital. - 90 days per stay. - 60 lifetime reserve days.
-These are extra days that we cover.
-If your hospital stay is longer than 90 days, you can use these extra days.
-But once you have used up these extra days, your coverage will be limited to 90 days.
+The 190-day limit does not apply to inpatient mental health services provided in a general hospital. - Inpatient substance abuse services

 A deductible and/or other cost-sharing is charged for each inpatient stay.